Resident Head FAQs

 Housing & Residence Life expects that you spend a minimum of 4-5 evenings per week in your house, available to your residents.

-Resident Heads are provided a variety of training opportunities, including in-services prior to the start your appointment, extensive training in fall (typically the first 2 weeks of September), and quarterly in-services during the academic year.
+Resident Heads are provided a variety of training opportunities, including in-services prior to the start your appointment, extensive training in fall (during the last 2 weeks of August and early September), and quarterly in-services during the academic year.
 Training dates will be shared during the spring quarter prior to your appointment.

 All staff are required to attend quarterly Saturday in-service training sessions.
 New RHs are also required to participate in a series of training meetings scheduled on Fridays throughout the academic year.